restfulapi/restful-api/README.md

 Like with overriding short-object behavior, the closure receives a map.
 The map contains the following keys:

-    grailsApplication,
-    beanWrapper,
+    grailsApplication
+    beanWrapper
     json
+    resourceName
+    resourceId

 where

-grailsApplication is a reference to the grailsApplication context beanWrapper is a BeanWrapper instance wrapping the object being marshalled json is the JSON converter that should be used to generate content
+* grailsApplication is a reference to the grailsApplication context
+* beanWrapper is a BeanWrapper instance wrapping the object being marshalled
+* json is the JSON converter that should be used to generate content
+* resourceName is the resource name obtained as the pluralized, hyphenated version of the domain class
+* resourceId is the id of the domain object

+You can pass in additional values to the closures by specifying an additionalFieldsMap:

+    resource 'customers' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonDomainMarshaller {
+                    supports net.hedtech.restfulapi.Customer
+                    additionalFields { Map m -> //some content}
+                    additionalFieldsMap = ['a':'b']
+                }
+            }
+        }
+    }

+The values specified in the additionalFieldsMap will be merged into the map passed into the additional fields closures.
+Note that this can be used to override the resourceName when creating affordances.
+For example:

+    jsonDomainMarshallerTemplates {
+        template 'json-affordance' config {
+            additionalFields {Map map ->
+                map['json'].property("_href", "/${map['resourceName']}/${map['resourceId']}" )
+            }
+        }
+    }

+    resource 'some-things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            serviceName = 'thingService'
+            marshallers {
+                jsonDomainMarshaller {
+                    inherits=['json-affordance']
+                    supports net.hedtech.restfulapi.Thing
+                    additionalFieldsMap = ['resourceName':'some-things']
+                }
+            }
+        }
+    }

+This will cause the affordances generated for the 'some-things' resource to look like

+    "_href":"/some-things/123"

+instead of using the derived resource name of 'things'.

 You can use additionalFields multiple times on any declarative marshaller configuration.
 For example: